AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFi-setup-Using-Linux/README.md

 ```
 ***
 **Note**:
-Sometimes the Pi will be connected as a USB gadget ```[  345.243743] usb 1-4: Product: RNDIS/Ethernet Gadget``` but it can get disconnected.
+Sometimes the Pi will be connected as a USB gadget ```[  345.243743] usb 1-4: Product: RNDIS/Ethernet Gadget```, but it can get disconnected.

 If the last line says something like;
 ```